jrin771/Everything-LLMs-And-Robotics/README.md

 Heavily Inspired by [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics)

 # Logistics
-If you want to add papers, project demos, courses, or anything related to LLMs and Robotics, follow the pull request procedure in

-PR Guide.md.
+If you want to change this repository, go to PR Guide.md If you want to learn how a pull request works, go to pull-request-guide.md If you want to learn why we do the things that we do, go to how-to-have-good-practices.md

 # What Do We Have?